-The selection process has several steps: Your written application on F6S, an ideation session, the evaluation by a jury and a final interview with the Incubator team.
-Check out our Application page for more information!
+The selection process has several steps: Your written application on F6S, a scoping workshop, the evaluation by a jury and a final interview with the Incubator team.
+Check out our application page for more information!

 Vision Health Pioneers is operated by Startup Colors UG.
-Before starting the program, each team member joining the program will need to sign a working contract (like a “Werkvertrag”) with Startup Colors UG.
+Before starting the program, each team member joining the program will need to sign a scholarship (like a “Stipendiumsvertrag”) with Startup Colors UG.
 This contract confirms all data provided in your application in regards to your eligibility, lists your legal status, and also provides a guarantee for the grant funding and its payment.

 We provide up to €80,000 scholarship funding per team, and most importantly, we do not take any equity in exchange. (€2,200/month/person, €40,000 to €80,000 per team – 2 to 4 members per team).

 Please note: Our program is a full-time-program.
 You may be able to keep punctual projects as long as they do not affect your participation and results in the program.
-You need to inform us about your side hustles when applying.
+You need to inform us about any side hustles when applying.

 We will celebrate and be happy for you!

 More than 20 healthcare organisations and business networks support us pro bono, including:

 Yes, you can apply.
 However, you will need to register as a resident of Berlin as soon as we accept you into the program.
-This also includes your startup: In case you have already incorporated your idea, the entity will also need to be incorporated in Berlin.
+This also includes your startup: In case you have already incorporated your idea outside of Berlin, the entity will also need to be relocated to Berlin.

 If you are non-European, you need to obtain the appropriate visa allowing you to stay in Germany for, at least, the time of the program.